ANZ Pension, Selçuk, near Ephesus, Turkey

 Ephesus

 Ephesus was one of the great cities of the Ionian Greeks in Asia Minor, the region called Anatolia by the Greeks.
 It was located in the Greek nation-state of Lydia, where the Cayster River flowed into a natural harbor extending several kilometers to the Aegean Sea.
 The locals, of course, knew it as Έφεσος.
-Under Roman rule it became the second largest city of the Roman Empire, and in the 1st century BC it was the second largest city in the world.
+Under Roman rule Ephesus became the second largest city of the Roman Empire, and in the 1st century BC it was the second largest city in the world.

 Today, Ephesus is a collection of ruins just a couple of kilometers west of Selçuk, a small town about an hour by bus south of İzmir.
+The locals call the ancient city Efes.

 The area was inhabited back into the Neolithic or New Stone Age, and a sizeable settlement grew up here in the early Bronze Age.
 The center of settlement moved around throughout prehistory and through the historic times, as the river changed its course in this flat valley and the location of the natural harbor moved and finally disappeared.